 - 1. Bite with continuous pressure over the extraction site with a moist, folded gauze until the gauze becomes saturated. - 2.
 Change the gauze every hour until bleeding stops. - 3.
 Remember, it is common to have slight oozing for the first day after surgery.
 Pressure from biting on gauze almost always helps. - 4.
 If excessive bleeding continues, bite on gauze wrapped around a warm moistened Lipton's black tea bag to help the blood clot. - 5.
 PLACING GAUZE: During the day if you are awake and alert, use the 2x2's provided for you, folded in quarters and placed at the surgical site(s).
 When sleeping during the day replace the 2x2's with the 4x4's, folding one end and allowing the excess to hang out of your mouth to prevent accidental swallowing of the gauze.
 Never sleep overnight with the gauze in your mouth. - 6.
-Discontinue use of the gauze after the bleeding has stopped. - 7.
+Discontinue use of the gauze after the bleeding has become pink in color.
+It is common to have some light bleeding the next day, if this occurs do not reapply the gauze. - 7.
 You may have sutures placed.
 If you do, they are dissolvable and should dissolve on their own in approximately 7-10 days.